 For full details, see the Faculty of Engineering scholarship page.

 The Amy Johnson Scholarships

 To celebrate the excellence, courage and achievements of Amy Johnson, we are pleased to offer the Amy Johnson Scholarship to female students.
-Women are generally under-represented in engineering, and our aim is to redress this imbalance within ACSE.

 - £2,000 for candidates achieving A-Level grades of AAA or above (equivalent performance in alternative qualifications will also be considered)